n. Modesty, discretion, especially according to Orthodox norms of dress, comportment, and gender interaction.

-- (adj.) modest, discrete, especially according to Orthodox norms of dress, comportment, and gender interaction
+adj.
+Of or related to modesty, especially according to Orthodox norms of dress, comportment, and gender interaction.

 Languages of Origin

 TH צניעות 'modesty' > Y צניעות tsnies

 - Orthodox: Jews who identify as Orthodox and observe halacha (Jewish law)

 - The JPS Dictionary of Jewish Words, by Joyce Eisenberg and Ellen Scolnic, (Philadelphia, 2001).

 According to standard Hebrew and Yiddish grammar, "tsnius” is the noun form and "tsanua" (Hebrew) or "tsniesdik" (Yiddish) are the adjective forms.
 Even so, many Jewish English speakers use "tsnius" as an adjective.
 The definition of "tsnius" is changing and becoming more stringent in Orthodox, especially Haredi, circles.
 In recent years the notion of tznius has increasingly been applied to complete separation of males and females and to the avoidance of any pictorial representation of the female face.